seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exit EROS*

-I will o’ertake thee, Cleopatra, and
+I will o'ertake thee, Cleopatra, and
 Weep for my pardon.
 So it must be, for now
 All length is torture: since the torch is out,
 Lie down, and stray no farther: now all labour
 Mars what it does; yea, very force entangles
 Itself with strength: seal then, and all is done.
-Eros!–I come, my queen:–Eros!–Stay for me:
+Eros!--I come, my queen:--Eros!--Stay for me:
-Where souls do couch on flowers, we’ll hand in hand,
+Where souls do couch on flowers, we'll hand in hand,
 And with our sprightly port make the ghosts gaze:
 Dido and her AEneas shall want troops,
 And all the haunt be ours.
 Come, Eros, Eros!